pedrocava/storch/README.md

 # stochastidy
-Tidyverse-inspired simulation of stochastic processes in R
+Tidyverse-inspired, functional simulation of stochastic processes in R.